rokbenko/arctic-meet/README.md

 > - Correct: `SNOWFLAKE_ACCOUNT="abcdefg-hackathon"`

 > [!IMPORTANT]
-> Generative AI features of ArcticAlly are using the Snowflake Arctic LLM via Snowflake Cortex LLM functions.
+> Generative AI features of ArcticMeet are using the Snowflake Arctic LLM via Snowflake Cortex LLM functions.
 The [`Complete()`](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#complete) Snowflake Cortex LLM function with the `snowflake-arctic` LLM is, as of April 2024, only supported if you're using the _AWS US West 2 (Oregon)_.
 If you're using any other location (e.g., _Azure West Europe (Netherlands)_), you'll get the `400 unknown model \snowflake-arctic\` error.
 This might mislead you.
 The `snowflake-arctic` LLM exists, but you need to use the _AWS US West 2 (Oregon)_ location when you create an account.
 >
 > If you haven't created an account with the _AWS US West 2 (Oregon)_ location yet, simply create a new account with the _AWS US West 2 (Oregon)_ location.